AttorneyOnline/tsuserver3/README.md

     - Displays the current music
 * **evi_swap** <id1> <id2>
     - Swaps <id1> and <id2> evidence.
+* **evi_edit** <id: int> <name: string> <description: string> <image: string>
+    - A command emulating the in-client editing interface.
+Replace string with . (period) if you wish to keep original data.
+* **announce_movement** <on/off or blank>
+    - Toggles whether or not you transfering areas will be announced in local area chat, e.g. "Gym: Phoenix leaves to Hallway."
+"Hallway: Phoenix enters from Gym."

 ### CM Commands
 * **cm** <id1>
     - Makes you a CM of this area.
 As a Master CM you can also assign co-cm's with <id1>
 * **cms**
     - Shows you the list of CMs in this hub.
+* **uncm**
+    - Removes your CM status
+* **cmlogs** <on/off or blank>
+    - Changes whether or not you can see CM-related logging features.
+Useful for alt. clients which you want to keep clean of OOC logging or if you don't need to meticulously track everyone down in the first place.
 * **lock** <id1> <id2> <idx>
     - Locks your area (or list of areas if you provide <id1> <id2> <idx>), preventing anyone outside of the invite list from speaking IC.
 * **unlock** <id1> <id2> <idx>